 - An electronic version of your résumé, CV, or personal statement for our webpage

 Please note that you will not receive a grade/credit unless you have completed all of the above.

 The Children's Cognitive Research Lab investigates children's reasoning and problem solving.
-Our participants are 1- to 12-year-old children, with an emphasis on preschoolers.
+Our participants are 1- to 12-year-old children in the Cincinnati area.
 Adults are included for baseline purposes.
 Research assistants can participate in all aspects of the research process, including preparing experimental stimuli, recruiting participants, collecting and analyzing data, and disseminating our findings.
 The experience gained as a CCRL research assistant is likely to provide students with insights into developmental research, prepare them for conducting an independent research project, and increase their chances for graduate school.